Rand Paul: Disease control

 On August 11, 2021, Rand Paul disclosed that his wife Kelley Paul had purchased a stake in Gilead Sciences, which manufactures an antiviral drug used to treat COVID-19, on February 26, 2020.

-Healthcare
+On October 10, 2023, Paul published Deception: The Great Covid Cover-Up with publisher Regnery Publishing.

+Health care

-Paul supports repealing the Affordable Care Act and opposes universal healthcare, having once equated it to slavery.
+Paul supports repealing the Affordable Care Act and opposes universal health care, having once equated it to slavery.
+Paul says he instead favors expanding health savings accounts and providing a $5000 tax credit, allowing health insurance to be sold across state lines, and allowing individuals and small businesses to pool together to purchase insurance.
+His plan would provide a two-year window during which people with pre-existing conditions could not be denied coverage.

 Term limits

 In November 2019, Paul signed a pledge to support a constitutional amendment to limit senators to two terms.
 In 2022, he was elected for his third term in the U.S. Senate; in announcing his run for reelection he said: "I am a fan of term limits.
-It would take a constitutional amendment and the term limits would then be for everyone.
-But I'm not in favor of term limits for some and not others.
-So I'm not in favor of people self-imposing term limits.
+It would take a constitutional amendment, and the term limits would then be for everyone.
+But I'm not in favor of term limits for some and not others, so I'm not in favor of people self-imposing term limits.
 I'm a co-sponsor of the constitutional amendment, but I will run again in 2022."

+Economic issues

+Paul supports a balanced budget amendment to the U.S. constitution which would require Congress to balance the budget annually.
+He has introduced legislation called the Penny Plan which would reduce federal spending by 1% each year, seeking to balance the budget in 5 years.
+Paul has opposed efforts to raise the debt ceiling without significant spending cuts.

+While running for president in 2016, Paul proposed the "Fair and Flat Tax" plan which he said would "repeal the entire IRS tax code ... and replace it with a low, broad-based tax of 14.5 [percent] on individuals and businesses".

+Paul has introduced legislation to audit the Federal Reserve, saying that "We must take a critical look at the Fed's monetary policy decisions, discount window operations, and a host of other things, with a real audit—and not just pay lip-service to the idea of an audit."

+Veterans

+In 2022, Paul was one of the 11 Senators who voted against the Honoring our PACT Act of 2022 (a bill that provided funding for research and benefits for up to 3.5 million veterans exposed to toxic substances during their service).